devmount/neural-network-pos-tagger/readme.md

 This toolkit was implemented during my master's thesis, that aimed to improve the natural language understanding of an artificial conversational agent.
 This agent utilized a Hidden Markov Model to calculate Part-of-Speech tags for input words.
 In order to achieve better results, two different classification architectures are implemented and evaluated: a Feed-forward Neural Network and a Recurrent Neural Network.

 This repository contains the toolkit to train and evaluate language models for POS tagging and tag input sentences according to a trained model.
-It provides the possibility to use the python scripts directly as well as an API.
+It provides the possibility to use the python scripts directly as well as an API and is licensed under GPL-3.0.

 ## Setup